eduvpn/documentation/FROM_2_TO_3.md

 We'll use the 2.x configuration to selectively update the 3.x configuration in the right place as needed.
 It is HIGHLY RECOMMENDED that you update the freshly installed configuration file selectively based on the instructions below.

+In 3.x the _vpn-server-api_ component no longer exists, and thus the configuration that was previously spread out over _vpn-user-portal_ and _vpn-server-api_ are now consolidated in _vpn-user-portal_.

+In 2.x some credentials were directly specified in the configuration files, this has been replaced by files in 3.x, so the configuration files no longer contain secrets.

+In 2.x each profile had a unique `profileNumber`, this requirement has been removed in 3.x.

 #### Authentication